 The modular nature of this series makes it accessible and affordable to university students.
 We have forged partnerships with leading UK universities (including the Royal Veterinary College, University of Nottingham and the University of Edinburgh) and progressive veterinary societies (RVCZS, NUVZS and DVWCS).
 This allows us to offer free memberships to students enrolled at select institutions.
 Furthermore, Wildlife Vet Online is a point of entry into the industry for students interested in working with exotics.

 Wildlife Vet Online

 Wildlife Vet Online is ideal for students of veterinary science and other biosciences (e.g. ecology, zoology and wildlife conservation).
 It is presented by Dr Peter Rogers (BVSc).
-With over 30 years’ experience, he is undoubtedly one of the most experienced wildlife veterinarians in the world.
+With over 35 years of experience, he is undoubtedly one of the most experienced wildlife veterinarians in the world.
 He specializes in the capture, rehabilitation and relocation of some of South Africa’s most endangered species.